A couple of months ago I was pondering my Bread making skills

 Chad Robertson in cork!!! teaching a workshop that I can attend!!

-I have been a massive fan of Tartine for some years and have dabbled in his country bread
+Tartine for some years and have dabbled in his country bread

 although I must admit I found the prospect of starters and leavens a little intimidating